 RTN, Release Tracking Number issued by MassDEP.

-Renewal Application for a Certificate of Compliance, an application filed by an Applicant pursuant to 503 CMR 2.07, as noted in Appendix 1R.
+Renewal Application for a Certificate of Compliance, an application filed by an Applicant pursuant to 503 CMR 2.07 in a format specified by the Board.

-Request for Reconsideration, a request filed under 503 CMR 2.18.
+Request for Reconsideration, an appeal request filed pursuant to 503 CMR 2.18.

 Response Action, a cost-effective, reasonable and necessary action performed after the Release notification was made to the MassDEP pursuant to M.G.L. c.
 21E § 7, and 310 CMR 40.0000: Massachusetts Contingency Plan with regard to the existence or extent of contamination of groundwater, surface water, indoor air, sediment, or soils on or from a Site by Petroleum Products, including: